Visiting vs Scanning LinkedIn Profiles with Dux-Soup

 One of the most frequently asked questions our support team hear, is "what is the difference between visiting and scanning profiles"?

 We have so many in fact, that we've decided to write a blog focusing on JUST that, and here it is!
 In this blog we explain the difference between these two Dux-Soup functions and give you the lowdown on when and how to perform each action.

 Put simply - it's all down to speed, and the amount of information that is available.
 So, let's take a look in a bit more detail.

 Where do I start?

-By clicking on “Visit Profiles” button or "Visit & Connect", Dux-Soup will automatically run through LinkedIn profiles and open up a LinkedIn profiles one at a time.
-This is exactly the same process as if you would manually click on a person’s LinkedIn profile and view it.
-If you choose to visit profiles, the profile owner will also get notified that you have visited their profile, which can be a good thing if you want to be on their radar before you send them a connection request message.
+By clicking on Visit Profiles button or 'Visit & Connect', Dux-Soup will automatically run through LinkedIn profiles and open up each LinkedIn profile one at a time.
+This is the same process you would use to manually click on a person’s LinkedIn profile and view it.
+When you visit a profile, the page owner is notified that you have visited their profile.
+This is a great way of 'warming them up' to your own profile, before you send a connection request message.

 How does this effect your LinkedIn allowances?

-Depending on the type of LinkedIn account you have, you will be limited in the number of searches and profiles views you can perform with LinkedIn.
+Depending on the type of LinkedIn account you have, you will be limited in the number of searches and profile views you can perform with LinkedIn.
 For example, on a free LinkedIn account, you can only execute 50 unique searches per month, if you try to search any more than that, you will see this message:

 What Data Do you Get?

-The aim of using Dux-Soup is to build your network, grow your connections and generate leads, but an important question to consider is which technique is the most efficient for you: Scanning or Visiting?
+The aim of using Dux-Soup is to build your network, grow your number of connections and generate leads, but an important question to consider is which technique is the most efficient for you: Scanning or Visiting?